KPOA: Working With Our Community

 Governance and Civic Involvement in the Unincorporated Community of Kensington, CA:

 Contra Costa County’s Board of Supervisors is the governing body for Kensington.
 Kensington is part of District 1, along with El Cerrito, Richmond, San Pablo, North Richmond, and parts of El Sobrante and Pinole.
-Two independent special districts were created by the vote of Kensington residents: the Kensington Fire Protection District (KPFD) and the Kensington Police Protection and Community Services District (KPPCSD).
+The two previously independent special districts* in Kensington were reorganized into one independent special district in 2025, the Kensington Community Services District (KCSD).

 (For more information, see “Kensington Past and Present” published in 2000 by the Kensington Improvement Club.)

-KENSINGTON SPECIAL DISTRICTS
+KENSINGTON SPECIAL DISTRICT

-Kensington Police Protection and Community Services District (KPPCSD)
+Kensington Community Services District (KCSD)

 (510) 526-4141

-The Kensington Police Protection and Community Services District provide police protection services including patrol, response to crimes in progress, traffic enforcement, first aid, and CPR, investigations, warrant and subpoena service, and other law enforcement duties.
-KPPCSD also manages Kensington Park grounds and facilities (including booking rentals at the community center).
+The KCSD provides police protection services including patrol, response to crimes in progress, traffic enforcement, first aid, and CPR, investigations, warrant and subpoena service, and other law enforcement duties.
+There is a Kensington Police Department overseen by the Police Chief, who reports to the general manager of the district, and the General Manager, handles day-to-day operations of the District.

 Board meetings are held monthly on the second Thursday of the month at the Kensington Community Center, 59 Arlington Avenue.